Infinitesimal $\mathcal{R}$-matrices for some families of Hopf algebras: Introduction

 \section{Introduction}

 Quasitriangular bialgebras, i.e. bialgebras together with a solution $\Rr$ of the quantum Yang–Baxter equation \cite{Dr87}, have been widely studied in the literature.
 Recently, in \cite{ABSW}, \emph{pre-Cartier} quasitriangular bialgebras $(H,\Rr, \chi)$ have been introduced.
-They are quasitriangular bialgebras $(H,\Rr)$ equipped with a so-called \emph{infinitesimal $\mathcal{R}$-matrix} $\chi\in H\otimes H$.
+They are quasitriangular bialgebras $(H,\Rr)$ equipped with a so-called \emph{infinitesimal $\mathcal{R}$-matrix} $\chi\in H\otimes H$, whose defining axioms involve the given quasitriangular structure $\Rr$.
 The motivating example is provided by the topological bialgebra: given a bialgebra $H$ and a quasitriangular structure $\tilde{\mathcal{R}}=\mathcal{R}(1\otimes 1+\hbar\chi+\mathcal{O}(\hbar^2))$ on the trivial topological bialgebra $H[[\hbar]]$ of formal power series in a parameter $\hbar$, by reading the axioms of $\tilde{\mathcal{R}}$ in the first order of $\hbar$ one gets precisely the defining axioms of the infinitesimal $\mathcal{R}$-matrix $\chi$.
-Among their main properties, infinitesimal $\Rr$-matrices are Hochschild $2$-cocycles and satisfy an infinitesimal quantum Yang–Baxter equation, see \cite[Theorem 2.21]{ABSW}.
+Among their main properties, infinitesimal $\Rr$-matrices are $2$-cocycles in the cohomology for bialgebras as in \cite[XVIII.5]{Ka} and satisfy an infinitesimal quantum Yang–Baxter equation, see \cite[Theorem 2.21]{ABSW}.
 As shown in \cite{ABSW}, examples of infinitesimal $\Rr$-matrices arise for instance on Sweedler's Hopf algebra, quantum $2\times 2$-matrices, $GL_q(2)$, and via Drinfel'd twist deformation.
-In this paper, we classify infinitesimal $\Rr$-matrices for some known families of Hopf algebras, such as the generalized Kac--Paljutkin Hopf algebras $H_{2n^2}$ \cite{P19}, the Radford Hopf algebras $H_{(r,n,q)}$ \cite{Rad}, and the Hopf algebras $E(n)$ \cite{BDG, CD}.
+In this paper, we classify infinitesimal $\Rr$-matrices for some known families of quasitriangular Hopf algebras, such as the generalized Kac--Paljutkin Hopf algebras $H_{2n^2}$ \cite{Kac,Masuoka,P19}, the Radford Hopf algebras $H_{(r,n,q)}$ \cite{Rad}, and the Hopf algebras $E(n)$ \cite{BDG, CD}.